 Major Retailers That Don’t Accept American Express: Costco, small non-chain stores/restaurants

-American Express isn't a Visa or a Mastercard.
-American Express, Visa and Mastercard are three of the four major card networks, the other being Discover.
-All four act as card networks, dictating where credit cards can be used and sharing responsibility for processing transactions, but American Express along with Discover also extend credit and issue cards directly to consumers.
-A credit card never has two networks, so you'll never see an American Express Visa card or an American Express Mastercard.
+A credit card never has two networks, so you’ll never see an American Express Visa card or an American Express Mastercard.
 Furthermore, lots of the credit cards on the Amex network are actually issued by American Express itself.
-The rest come from the likes of Bank of America, USAA, Citibank and BBVA Compass.
-Visa and Mastercard, on the other hand, don't issue any of the cards on their networks or any of the others.… read full answer
+Visa and Mastercard, on the other hand, don’t issue any credit cards.… read full answer

 American Express vs Visa and Mastercard:

-In addition to being a card network, American Express issues credit cards (as does Discover) as well.
+In addition to being a card network, American Express issues credit cards as well.
 Visa and Mastercard do not.
-So Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.
+So, Amex actually has a lot more control over the cards on its network, at least in terms of interest rates, fees and rewards.

-Visa and Mastercard are accepted at more than 11 million U.S. merchant locations.
-American Express added 1.6 million U.S. merchant locations in 2018, now reaching a total of more than 10 million.
+Visa and Mastercard are accepted at7 million U.S. merchant locations.
+American Express reaches a total of 10.6 million merchants.

-Some credit card issuers have American Express, Visa and Mastercard offers.
-Those issuers include U.S. Bank and Wells Fargo.
+Some credit card issuers have American Express, and Visa or Mastercard offers.
+Those issuers include U.S. Bank and USAA.

-Citi, Chase, Bank of America, Barclays and Capital One issue Visa and Mastercard credit cards but not Amex cards.
+Citi, Chase, Bank of America, Barclays, Wells Fargo and Capital One issue Visa and Mastercard credit cards but not Amex cards.

 PNC and TD Bank only offer Visa cards, and you may find banks that are exclusive to Mastercard, too.